vegather/Disruptive/README.md

 [`getEvents` documentation](https://vegather.github.io/Disruptive/Disruptive/#disruptive.getevents(projectid:deviceid:startdate:enddate:eventtypes:completion:))

-### Subscribing to Device Events
+#### Subscribing to Device Events

 When subscribing to device events you have two options: Either subscribe to a single device, or to a list of devices.
 If you want to subscribe to a list of devices, you can filter on which devices to subscribe to based on both device types and labels.
-Either way, you will get a value of type `ServerSentEvents` back that will let you set up a callbacks for each the various event types.
+Either way, you will get a value of type `DeviceEventStream` back that will let you set up a callbacks for each the various event types.
 Only the event types specified in the `eventTypes` parameter will actually receive callbacks.

 Example of subscribing to temperature events for a single temperature sensor:
 ```swift